How to Legally Change Your Name in California: a Complete Guide (2024)

 Maiden Name Change After Divorce Outside California

-If your divorce is final, but was not in California, you can use a certified copy of a properly filled out divorce judgment from any other state to update your California ID, including Real ID to your maiden name.
+If your divorce is final, but was not in California, you can use a certified copy of a properly filled out divorce judgment from many, but not all other states to update your California ID, including for Real ID and Passport, to your maiden name.
 If you didn’t have your maiden name restored in your divorce in another state, contact that specific courthouse to see if there’s a process still available to you to retake your former legal name.
-Getting a Certified Copy of your restored maiden name is essential to having that name on your California and US ID.l.
+Getting a Certified Copy of your restored maiden name is essential to having that name get printed on your California and US ID.- How to Overcome This: If you don’t have, or can’t get a Certified Copy of your divorce judgment showing your restored maiden name, you can file a name change petition in the superior court, civil unlimited, in the California county where you live now.
+In your California name change petition, you can request your maiden name back exactly, or a variation of it, or any brand new name if you wish.

 Name Change After Marriage: What to Know